coverlet-coverage/coverlet/Documentation/MSBuildIntegration.md

 You can ignore a method, an entire class or assembly from code coverage by creating and applying the `ExcludeFromCodeCoverage` attribute present in the `System.Diagnostics.CodeAnalysis` namespace.

-You can also ignore additional attributes by using the `ExcludeByAttribute` property (short name, i.e. the type name without the namespace, supported only):
+You can also ignore additional attributes by using the `ExcludeByAttribute` property

+* Use single or multiple attributes (separate by comma)
+* Use attribute name, attribute full name or fully qualified name of the attribute type (`Obsolete`, `ObsoleteAttribute`, `System.ObsoleteAttribute`)

 ```bash
 dotnet test /p:CollectCoverage=true /p:ExcludeByAttribute="Obsolete,GeneratedCodeAttribute,CompilerGeneratedAttribute"